akshaysapkal-cyber/Wireshark-http-credential-analysis/README.md

 The login credentials were visible in plaintext within the HTTP request, showing that data transmitted over HTTP is not secure.

+## HTTPS Observation

+To compare with HTTP, the same login activity was performed on a website using HTTPS.

+- No HTTP POST requests were visible in Wireshark
+- Filtering for `http.request.method == POST` returned no results
+- Network traffic appeared as TLS, indicating that the data was encrypted

+This experiment clearly proves that HTTP is vulnerable to credential harvesting attacks using tools like Wireshark, while HTTPS encrypts all data using TLS protocol making interception impossible.
+Therefore all websites handling sensitive user data must use HTTPS protocol

+📸 Screenshot: https_login.png
+📸 Screenshot: no_post_filter.png
+📸 Screenshot: tls_encrypted.png

 ## What I Learned

-- How to capture network traffic using Wireshark
+- How to capture and analyze network traffic using Wireshark
-- How HTTP POST requests work
+- How HTTP POST requests transmit data
 - How to inspect packet details and payload
 - How credentials can be exposed over insecure protocols